Pausanias Analysis

 English Translation

 Not far from Attica lie certain islands belonging to the Athenians, one of which is called Patroclus' Island—I have already described what pertains to this one.
-Another lies off Attica beyond Sunium, on the left as you sail past.
+Another lies off Attica beyond Sounion, on the left as you sail past.
 They say that after the capture of Ilium, Helen landed upon this island, and for this reason the island bears the name Helen.

 Proper Nouns